-Fall sports, such as soccer and football, are well underway.
+Practices and games for fall sports, such as soccer and football, are getting underway.
 Keep your kids’ eyes safe while they play.
 One-third of all sports-related eye injuries involve kids, according to the American Academy of Ophthalmology.

 Whether your child is on the mat or the field, he’s at risk for a potentially serious incident.
 The three most common causes of eye injuries in sports are:

 - Blunt trauma—When your child gets hit directly in the eye or around it, blunt trauma injuries can range from a simple black eye to a fractured orbital bone or detached retina.

 - Penetration—Cuts to the eyes can be caused by outside objects, broken eyeglasses or even someone else’s finger.

 - Radiation—Caused by excessive sun exposure, these occur most often in outdoor sports.
 Fortunately, when proper protective eyewear is used, 90 percent of serious eye injuries are avoidable.